edwindvinas/simpol-online/README.md

 # Simpol

 Simpol is a Golang interpreter for the sample language called Simpol.
-It was patterned from github.com/edwindvinas/simpol.

 This online interpreter allows users to test Simpol language online.
 It uses Google Appengine, Golang, and hand-written scanning and parsing logic.
 Please note that this is not the ideal solution for interpreters which usually use tools such as EBNF, Lex, Yacc, etc in order to create a robust interpreter software.
 But using these tools are complex to implement in a university project.